 Abrasion/print scuff, decoration damage

-Surface damage occurs as a result of repetitive vibration resulting from road or air shipment, and from pack to pack contact.
-The damage is normally to a printed surface, but can be to an unprinted component or surface.
-In severe instances, abrasion or scuffing can result in punctures and leakage - this is most commonly observed for thin-walled metal beverage containers during roll cage mixed load conditions in the retailer distribution system.
+Surface damage occurs as a result of repetitive vibration from direct pack to pack contact during road or air shipment.
+Damage normally occurs to a printed surface, but in severe instances, abrasion or scuffing can result in punctures and leakage.
+‘Pin-holing’ most commonly occurs during roll cage mixed load conditions in retailer distribution system.

 Products at risk: Product packaging with exposed labels and thin-walled metal beverage containers